openstack/tacker/doc/source/user/userdata_script.rst

 scale()
 ^^^^^^^

-The method must return the following structure.
+The method must return the following structure if it is necessary to modify.
 Data are for update stack API in HEAT.
 The requirements of HEAT API are described in `reference of Orchestration Service API v1